Particle physics facing a pandemic: Results

 \subsection{Number of authors}

 In high-energy physics collaborations of many sizes exist.
-A pandemic can have different effect on different collaboration sizes hence it is very informative to dissect the annual number of papers according to different collaboration size ranges.
+A pandemic can have different effects on different collaboration sizes hence it is very informative to dissect the annual number of papers according to different collaboration size ranges.
 This partitioning can only affect phenomenology and theory papers because in the hep-ex category we only consider ATLAS and CMS publications.
 The latter two collaborations have constant size since the start of LHC operations in 2009 with approximately 3.000 authors in case of ATLAS and around 2.500 authors in case of CMS.

 For the hep-ph and hep-th categories, the annual statistics for single-author papers is shown in \fig{fig:inspire-annual-doi-lonewolf}.
-Restricting ourselves to the phenomenology papers only in \fig{fig:inspire-annual-doi-ph-lonewolf} it can be seen that the number of papers displays a rather steady trend with somewhat larger fluctuations due to the smaller amount of papers produced on an annual basis.
-Due to higher fluctuations possible trends are harder to identify but a slight increase can be observed at the start of LHC Run I in 2010 and ending in 2012.
-Recent years starting with 2016 brought a steady decrease of number of papers with a slight increase starting in 2018 in accord with the end of LHC Run II.
-This slight increase did not stop in the year 2020 but considering the partial number for 2021 a stagnation is probable.
+Restricting ourselves to the phenomenology papers only, in \fig{fig:inspire-annual-doi-ph-lonewolf} it can be seen that the number of papers displays a rather steady trend with somewhat larger fluctuations due to the smaller amount of papers produced on an annual basis.
+Due to higher fluctuations, possible trends are harder to identify but a slight increase can be observed at the start of LHC Run I in 2010 and ending in 2012.
+Recent years, starting with 2016, brought a steady decrease of number of papers with a slight increase starting in 2018 in accord with the end of LHC Run II.
+This slight increase has continued until 2020 and has ramped up in 2021.

-In \fig{fig:inspire-annual-doi-th-lonewolf} single-author hep-th papers are listed as a function of publication year.
+In \fig{fig:inspire-annual-doi-th-lonewolf}, single-author hep-th papers are listed as a function of publication year.
 Before LHC Run I it follows a more-or-less constant trend with some fluctuations, even some decrease can be seen ending in 2010.
 A ramp-up period can be identified starting in 2010 in line with the start of LHC operations resulting in a peak in 2016, part of which can be attributed to the diphoton excess announcement in December 2015 and the LIGO announcement of first measurement of gravitational waves in February 2016~\cite{LIGOScientific:2016aoc}.
 Another period of increasing publication activity started in 2017 in line with the end of the LHC Run II.
-If a uniform publication tendency is assumed this trend can still be maintained this year.
-The year 2020 witnessed a still increasing publication activity for single-author papers in hep-th so it seems that the pandemic was not a significant factor in this respect.
+The year 2020 witnessed an increasing publication activity that continued in 2021 for single-author papers in hep-th, so it seems that the pandemic was not a significant factor in this respect.